Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Cannot transition thread 000000000000014c from ASYNC_SUSPEND_REQUESTED with DONE_BLOCKING
 ```

-The parallel steps (where these are most often observed, due to sheer numbers) each have checker scripts that will deect these (and other) task failures for resubmission.
+The parallel steps (where these are most often observed, due to sheer numbers) each have checker scripts that will detect these (and other) task failures for ease of resubmission.

 ### Deprecated batching workflow